evanca/quick-portfolio/theLovers.md

 I knew I wanted to keep them intertwined, perfectly in sync together.

-I had an idea of their personalities based on the legend - the CHamoru man, Hirao, was described as kind.
+I had an idea of their personalities based on the legend - the CHamoru man, Hirao (ih-rah-ow), was described as kind.
 Inspired by that I wanted to him to be the calm and defender from the two.
-He wouldn't hit as hard or as much because he doesn't want to fight, but he wouldn't leave his lover.
+He wouldn't hit as hard or as much because he doesn't want to fight, but he wouldn't leave his lover, Mar.
 In the later scenes, when he loses him, the contrast between his usual softer self and what he has become would become more stark this way.
+His weapon is a shin bone spear - a common weapon of indigenous CHamoru people.

-Because of his status as the chief's son I imagined he'd be more confident and striking - the instigator and main attacker.
+Because of Mar's status as the chief's son I imagined he'd be more confident and striking - the instigator and main attacker.
 He moves swiftly.
-While both are growing fish-like qualities,
+While both are growing fish-like qualities, he has more scales in an allusion to effects of taking testosterone - acne.
+There's also scales around his chest in allusion to top surgery.
+His weapon is a machete which is a more Spanish weapon.

 First Boss: